bytecodealliance/wasmtime/docs/introduction.md

 [Wasm] is an assembly language: it has no strings or structs built in.
 Rust can compile to Wasm, and can use [Wasm-bindgen], a binding generator, to pass strings and struts to external functions.
-On top of that, [Wasi] provides system functions, such as reading files.
+[Wasi] provides system functions, such as reading files.
 Wasmtime enables them to run inside another application.

 Wasmtime strives to be a highly configurable and embeddable runtime to run on any scale of application.
 Many features are still under development so if you